Henry Wadsworth Longfellow Biography

-Henry Wadsworth Longfellow Biography and Poems.
-This is biographical information on Henry Wadsworth Longfellow, one of the best poets of all time.
-This biography page also provides a link to poems written by Longfellow, as well as, a video biography...if available.
+The biography of Henry Wadsworth Longfellow.
+This page has biographical information on Henry Wadsworth Longfellow, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 An American poet..
 American poet and educator